camdzic/djs-boilerplate/README.md

   - Permissions are automatically handled based on the command's `permissions` property.
   - Guards are automatically applied based on the command's `guards` property.
   - Category support.
-  - Fully typed.
+  - Typesafe.
 - **Events**:
   - Automatically registered and loaded from the `events` directory.
-  - Fully typed.
+  - Typesafe.
 - **Guard System**:
   - A simple and powerful guard system.
+  - Guards are basically middlewares that can be applied to commands and triggers.
   - Guards can be applied to commands and triggers.
-  - Fully typed.
+  - Typesafe.
 - **Trigger System**:
   - A simple and powerful trigger system.
-  - Triggers can handle button interactions, select menu interactions, and modal interactions.
+  - Triggers are basically interaction handlers that can be applied to buttons, select menus, and modals.
-  - Fully typed.
+  - Typesafe.
 - **Config System**:
   - A simple and powerful config system.
   - Automatically loaded from the `config` directory.
   - Can have multiple configurations in different files.
   - Fully customizable.
+  - Typesafe.
+- **Database System**:
+  - A simple and powerful database system.
+  - `TypeORM` is used for database management.
+  - `DatabaseHelper` class is used for database operations.
-  - Fully typed.
+  - Typesafe.

 ## Credits